Tax alert

 Takeaway

-The OMMITC offers eligible CCPCs a refundable credit up to $2 million per year (shared among an associated group) on certain purchases of M&P property used in Ontario.
-Proposed changes will increase this limit to $3 million and expand eligibility to qualifying non-CCPCs on a non-refundable basis, if enacted.
+The OMMITC offers eligible corporations a refundable credit up to $3 million per year (shared among an associated group) on certain purchases of M&P property used in Ontario.
 Determining whether an expenditure qualifies can be challenging—If you need assistance navigating these rules, contact your local advisor or reach out to us here.

 Disclaimer